praveendeviam/cattle-book-app/README.md

 # CattleBook

-Offline-first dairy ledger Android app for tracking milk sales and payments.
+A simple Android app I built for a dairy farmer to replace their paper diary.
+Tracks daily milk (morning + evening), calculates earnings, and handles settlement payments.

+Works fully offline.
+Data is backed up automatically via Google Auto Backup.

-## Features
+## What it does

-- Log morning and evening milk litres
+- Add morning/evening milk entries with litres
-- Edit and delete entries
+- Edit or delete any entry
-- Date-range milk summary with earnings calculator
+- Pick a date range and see total milk + earnings
-- Record settlement payments (litres × rate auto-calculation)
+- Record settlements — just enter the rate, it calculates the amount
-- Payment history
+- View payment history
-- Optional PIN lock
+- Optional PIN lock if you don't want others opening it
-- Google Auto Backup to Drive

-## Tech Stack
+## Stack

-- Kotlin + Jetpack Compose
-- Room (SQLite)
-- Hilt (dependency injection)
+Kotlin, Jetpack Compose, Room, Hilt

-## Build
+## Running it

-Open in Android Studio and run on a device or emulator running Android 8.0+.
+Open in Android Studio, connect a device or start an emulator (Android 8.0+), and hit run.